Back to top

 - happens regularly, perhaps without an obvious reason

-- affects your everyday life – for example, your ability to do your job or socialise
+- affects your everyday life so you find it harder to work or socialise

-- prevents you doing things, or makes you avoid situations, that others find manageable
+- stops you doing things or makes you avoid situations that other people cope with more easily

 Types of anxiety disorders

 Your GP may diagnose you with a particular anxiety disorder.
-Some of these are described below.
-Not everyone who gets anxiety will have one of these disorders, but it’s good to know about them in case they fit with what you’re going through.
+Not everyone who gets anxiety will have a specific disorder.
+But it’s good to know about them in case they fit with what you’re going through.

 Phobias

-- People with agoraphobia often worry about visiting crowded places and travelling on public transport, and they may stay at home to avoid such situations.
+- If you have agoraphobia, you may worry about visiting crowded places and travelling on public transport.
+You may stay at home where you feel safe instead.

-Generalised anxiety disorder is when you feel worried most of the time about things that might go wrong and you can’t control these feelings.
-These symptoms last a long time (at least six months) and can have a significant impact on your life.
-For more information, see our topic on Generalised anxiety disorder.
+Generalised anxiety disorder is when you feel worried most of the time about things that could go wrong.
+You can’t control these feelings.
+These symptoms last a long time (at least six months).
+They can have a significant impact on your life.

 Panic disorder

-Ways to deal with a panic attack include talking therapies or counselling.
-If you regularly have them, your GP may recommend medication for panic attacks.
-This could include taking antidepressants or another medicine to improve your mood.
-Finding ways to feel more relaxed and less anxious in everyday life could help to prevent panic attacks too.
-See the information above for advice.
-And learn more about mental health in the workplace:
+Learning how to recognise and deal with a panic attack can help you keep them under control.
+You may find talking therapies or counselling help.
+If you regularly have panic attacks, your GP may recommend medicines such as antidepressants or another medicine to boost your mood.
+Finding ways to feel less anxious in everyday life may help to prevent panic attacks too.

 Other disorders related to anxiety